guilhermebonald/Face-and-Eye-detect/README.md

 # Image-Detect-OpenCV
-Face and Eye Detect with OpenCV.
+Little project Face and Eye Detect with OpenCV.